As seen in:

 - Text alignment: left.

 Want to automate the process?
-Pick a ready-to-fill template: Best Modern Cover Letter Templates in 2021
+Pick a ready-to-fill template: Best Modern Cover Letter Templates

 2. Write a Professional Store Manager or Assistant Store Manager Cover Letter Heading